 "qualifying income," the partnership will continue to be treated as a partnership for U.S. federal income tax purposes.
 Qualifying income includes income and gains derived from the production, marketing and transportation of fertilizer, and the production, transportation, storage and processing of crude oil, natural gas and products thereof.
 Other types of qualifying income include interest (other than from a financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that constitutes qualifying income.
 We estimate that less than 2% of our current gross income is not qualifying income; however, the portion of our income that is qualifying income to time.
 No ruling has been sought from the IRS, and the IRS has made no determination as to our status for U.S. federal income tax purposes or whether our gross income is "qualifying income" under Section 7704 of the Internal Revenue Code.
 Instead, we will rely on the opinion of Vinson & Elkins, L.L.P. on such matters.
-Based upon and subject to this estimate, the factual representations made by us and our operating subsidiary will be disregarded as an entity separate from us for U.S. federal income tax purposes.
+Based upon and subject to this estimate, the factual representations made by us and our general partner regarding the composition of our gross income and the other representations set forth below, Vinson & Elkins L.L.P. is of the opinion that we will be classified as a partnership and our operating subsidiary will be disregarded as an entity separate from us for U.S. federal income tax purposes.